Oregon Housing Opportunities in Partnership Program (OHOP)

-The LIHEAP season ends on 09/30 of the current year, or when funds are exhausted, whichever comes first.
+The LIHEAP season for OHOP runs through September 20, 2022, or until funds are exhausted, whichever comes first.

 The program serves 31 counties outside of the 5 county Portland Metropolitan Statistical Area (MSA- Multnomah, Clackamas, Yamhill, Washington and Columbia).
 Program Housing Coordinators are assigned to each region and administer the program in the following counties:

 Region 1 ||Serves Clatsop, Marion, Polk, Tillamook Counties|

 Works with all Spanish speaking clients in any region

 Region 3||Serves Jackson, Josephine, Klamath, Lake Counties|

 Region 4||Serves Baker, Benton, Crook, Deschutes, Gilliam, Grant, Harney, Hood River, Jefferson, Linn, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco, Wheeler Counties|

 Region 5||Serves Coos, Curry, Douglas, Lane, Lincoln Counties|